Tokyo Jungle: Development

 Director Yohei Kataoka wanted to make a game that felt original, noting that animals and a world without humans were both individually "universal" concepts that could be combined to create something "very catchy, very new and very exciting."
 After coming up with the setting, Kataoka's team prototyped the concept, with Kataoka drawing animals over photos of an abandoned Tokyo.
 The team also created a 2D "pitch" video which helped them unify the concept.
 The team began with only two people, but had expanded to 24 by the end of development.
 Rather than move into a dedicated office, the team instead worked from a 1,000 square foot home.
 Electrical issues forced the studio to upgrade the residence, ultimately costing them roughly the same as if they had moved into an office in the first place.
 Kataoka feels that the team's inexperience in designing games helped the final product, specifically noting that they wouldn't have opted to put so many characters into the game had they realized the work that such a feat entailed.

 Japan Studio and Sony Worldwide Studios both criticized the project upon first hearing about it with Kataoka believing that the former balked at the concept.
 Sony Worldwide Studios was open to the idea, but felt that the gameplay at that stage was lacking.

 The game made its debut at the 2010 Tokyo Game Show, with GameSpot writing that the game's quirky concept "make it unlikely to ever see a stateside release".
-Sony noted on their own Playstation Blog that most of the early coverage focused on the eccentric concept as opposed to the gameplay.
+Sony noted on their own PlayStation Blog that most of the early coverage focused on the eccentric concept as opposed to the gameplay.
 Kataoka noted that he himself was unsure by this point if the game would ever see a release outside of Japan, although interest from European gamers eventually led to a worldwide release.

 Reception

 Tokyo Jungle received "average" reviews, while Tokyo Jungle Mobile received "generally favorable reviews", according to the review aggregation website Metacritic.

 Ellie Gibson, writing for Eurogamer, described the game as "basically Grand Theft Auto with lions" and called it "a celebration of classic games, with their ridiculous plots, repetitive tasks, excessive violence and all.
-It pulls off the impressive and nigh-on impossible trick of being an original homage.
-Also it lets you set a giraffe on a bear."
+It pulls off the impressive and nigh-on impossible trick of being an original homage."
 Giant Bomb's Patrick Klepek also praised the game, calling it a "well-designed, supremely funny game".
 Klepek went on to praise the game's animal variety and the system for unlocking new animals, as well as the loot system and the story mode.
 However, he criticized the game's inclusion of certain animals as paid downloadable content.
 In Japan, Famitsu gave it a score of all four eights for a total of 32 out of 40.